Database trigger: Firebird

-Database-level triggers can help enforce multi-table constraints, or emulate materialized views.
-If an exception is raised in a TRANSACTION COMMIT trigger, the changes made by the trigger so far are rolled back and the client application is notified, but the transaction remains active as if COMMIT had never been requested; the client application can continue to make changes and re-request COMMIT.
+Database-level triggers can be utilized to enforce multi-table constraints or to emulate materialized views.
+When an exception is raised inside a TRANSACTION COMMIT trigger, the transactional modifications made by the trigger prior to the error are rolled back and the client application is notified.
+However, the transaction itself remains active as if the COMMIT operation had never been initiated, allowing the application to perform further data modifications and request the commit sequence.